etigerstudio/typora-misty-theme/MistyTheme.md

 Yet another `subtle`,`elegant` & `unobstructive` theme aimed at the philosophy of `simplicity`, `aesthetic` and `readability`, for the awesome [Typora](https://typora.io/) markdown editor and reader.

 > Success is a journey, not a destination.
-The doing is often more important than the outcome.
+The doing is often more important than the outcome.												 — Arthur Ashe

 ### Tweaked for both English🇺🇸 & 中文🇨🇳